camfindlay/silverstripe-meetup-guide/en/index.md

 title: How to run a SilverStripe meetup
-introduction: A community guide and shared knowledge base.
+introduction: How to run a successful community meetup, unconference or hackfest.

 # How to run a SilverStripe meetup
-## *A community guide and shared knowledge base*
+## *How to run a successful community meetup, unconference or hackfest*

 ### Contents
 [Children]